U.S. Treasury to close 'carried interest' loophole in new tax law

 “We worked expeditiously to take this first step to clarify that S corporations are subject to the three-year holding period for carried interest,” Treasury Secretary Steven Mnuchin said in a statement.

-The American Investment Council, which represents private equity investors, welcomed Treasury’s guidance, saying in a statement that the government’s position “correctly clarifies the intent of the law.”
+The American Investment Council, which represents private equity investors, welcomed Treasury’s guidance, saying in a statement that the government’s position“correctly clarifies the intent of the law.”

 Reporting by David Morgan; Editing by Kevin Drawbaugh